 Day 140: Champ All 3*s

-So, Yes, it will take almost a year to reach 5* play, but keep in mind that most 5* players spent years getting there, so this is the fast track.
-These timelines also make a few assumptions: you play for 3 hrs per day and you're willing to spend some money, up to $300 during the 1st year.
-This means playing PVE to max progression rewards and PVP to 40 wins or 900 points.
-This timeline probably looks very fast to veteran players, but it is possible.
+So, Yes, it will take 8 - 10 months to reach 5* play, but keep in mind that most 5* players spent years getting there, so this is the fast track.
+These timelines also make a few assumptions: you play for 2 - 3 hrs per day and you're willing to spend $300 - $500 during the 1st year.
 The biggest limit to building a strong roster fast is the HP cost of roster slots.
 So that's why making some wise purchases for HP will speed you along.
-I've explained below how this is to be done.
+I've explained below how all of this is to be done.

 1* - 2* Roster (No 2* Champs) - 2 week period